rchillard/sane.html/README.md

 ### css

 This directory should contain all your project's CSS files.
 It includes some initial CSS to help get you started from a solid foundation.
-[About CSS](doc/css.md)
+[About CSS](doc/css.md).

 ### doc

 This directory contains all the documentation.
 You can use it as the location for your documentation.
 [Read Docs](doc/README.md).

+### img

+This directory contains processed images that have been resized and compressed.
+The originals sub-directory can contain unprocessed images, if you choose to commit them to version control.

 ### js